Does Citronella Repel Gnats?

 Does Citronella Oil Repel Gnats?

-Yes, citronella is a bug repellent plant for bees, wasps, roaches, ants, mosquitoes, and gnats.
 The plant does not produce its signature citrus-like smell by itself but instead will only do so when disturbed or touched.

 You can spray a mixture of the crushed leaves and water around your property to make an effective bug repellent or use a storebought spray that uses citronella as its base ingredient.